 Do you have questions about how irrigation systems work?
-Spring Showers Irrigation has gathered the answers to some of our most frequently asked questions about irrigation in the GTA.
+Spring Showers Irrigation has gathered the answers to some of our most frequently asked questions about irrigation.
 Should you not find the answer to your specific question listed on this page, please feel free to reach out to us directly via phone or email.

 Q. How much does a completed irrigation system cost?

 A. The cost varies widely depending on the quality of the components you select.
 You may spend $1,000 for sprinklers, valves, a controller, and the back flow preventer required for a small lot to $5,000 to irrigate a fairly large lot.
 There is some economy gained by large lots.
 Large lots will have a smaller fraction of part-circle sprinklers and more full-circle sprinklers (the cost is the same per sprinkler).
 Also, each lot has one back flow preventer regardless of the number of stations.
 Most do-it-yourselfers drastically underestimate the cost of a sprinkler system because they’re underestimating how many parts they will need, so if you think you’ll be able to do it for $700 for a typical sized yard, you’re aiming for a very low quality system!